zatarain/note-vook/README.md

 ## 🏗️ Implementation details
 We are using Golang as programming language for the implementation of the API operations.
 And the database is a single table in SQLite stored locally.

+There is a continuous integration workflow that runs in [GitHub Actions][github-actions] which is responsible to build the API, tun the unit tests if the tests succeed then it generates and pushes the image for the container to DockerHub.

 ### 📦 Dependencies
 We are using following libraries for the implementation:
  * **`gin-gonic`.** A web framework to implement a RESTful API via HTTP.